bax082024/Multi_Client_Chat-PY/README.md

 ## How it works

-1. Bind to an IP and port
+1. Bind to an IP and port (if you change port, remember to also change client port)

 2. Listen for connections